openstreetmap/osmdbt/man/osmdbt-create-diff.md

     not move them into their final locations.
 The log files are also not renamed.

+\--with-comment
+:   Add comment on first line with current date.
+This is for backwards
+    compatibility with Osmosis which created this line.

 -p, \--with-pbf-output
 :   This command will always also create a change file in PBF format.
 But it
     will be left in the tmp directory where it was created.
 If you want it